 Each spring semester, eligible students are invited to apply for the Beckman Scholars program.
 The extensive online application consists of a personal data page, 3 one-page essays (Essay A, Essay B, and Essay C), a one page bibliography for Essay B, a one page short story (following a prompt), an unofficial transcript, and a recommendation form.
 The essays, bibliography, short story, and transcript should all be combined and uploaded as a single PDF into the application portal.

-This year the application will open on Tuesday January 18, 2022
+This year the application will open at 9 am on Tuesday January 17, 2023

 .
-Your application is due at NOON on Tuesday March 1, 2022
+Your application is due at 9 AM on Tuesday February 28, 2023

 Reference form guidelines: